 A Floor Grinder can be used to remove the epoxy from the garage floor with relative ease.
 It is usually possible to rent a floor grinder from home improvement stores like Home Depot or Lowe’s.

 There are 3 types of floor grinders, categorized by size:

 - Hand Held

 - Ride On

-A hand held or walk behind will be the right size for a garage.
+A hand held or walk behind will be the right size for a garage or even a RV garage.
 You will need a bladed diamond grinder attachment or a diamond cup wheel that can remove the epoxy.